onlyquake/xonotic-wiki/Framegroups.markdown

 It is named <modelname.extension>.framegroups.
 So if you are editing Ignis, it would be called <code>ignis.iqm.framegroups</code>.

-Inside the file, the playermodel’s animations are defined one per line.
+Inside the file, the playermodel's animations are defined one per line.

 Syntax:
 <code>